zumasys/docs/site/jbase/dynamic-objects/class-method-$developmentenhancestack()/README.md

 ## Notes

+**This method applies to Linux only.**

-In order to to illustrate the ability to obtain line numbers, this example was tested on a system where the jBASE release was built with debug information.
+In order to illustrate the ability to obtain line numbers, this example was tested on a system where the jBASE release was built to include debug information.

 Back to [$development Class](./../class-$development/README.md)